7x5rg/piracy-wiki/README.md

 You got such a wide variety of choice however you intend to watch, so just dig in!

 ### Browser streaming
-Pretty much all of these sites are great. \
 [AniWatch (formerly zoro.to)](https://aniwatch.to) - Includes filler guide for One Piece \
 [AniWave (formerly 9anime.me)](https://aniwave.to) \
 [AnimePahe](https://animepahe.ru) \